dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 ## What is the Azure portal?
 The Azure portal is the new admin console for creating MAM policies.
 It supports the following MAM scenarios:
 - Devices that are enrolled in Intune
-- Devices that are managed by a another MDM solution
+- Devices that are managed by a another Mobile Device Management (MDM) solution
 - Devices that are not managed by any MDM solution (BYOD)